kidist-amde/birth-monitor/README.md

 ```
 * How to run tweet_collection script?

-In order to run this script you have to create config.py file and provide your API tokens and access keys as follows
+In order to run this script you have to create config.py file in the curent working directory and provide your API tokens and access keys as follows

 ```python
 api_key_ = ''